Updated: 24 November 2020

 Capital allowances offer a valuable tax benefit to those businesses investing in capital purchases.
 The Annual Investment Allowance is a relatively straight forward and generous allowance that most businesses can benefit from.

 Since 1 January 2019, businesses have been entitled to 100% relief for the first £1,000,000 spent on plant and machinery which qualify for capital allowances (other than cars).
 This was an increase of £800,000 from the previous allowance of only £200,000.

-Originally the £1,000,000 allowance was only intended to be in place for one year; however, the Government extended the extra Annual Investment Allowance for another year.
-Despite COVID-19’s effect on the economy, the Annual Investment Allowance limit is still scheduled to revert to £200,000 from 1 January 2021.
+On the 12th November 2020, the Government announced that it would be keeping this level of allowance for a further year.
+The Annual Investment Allowance limit is still scheduled to revert to £200,000 from 1 January 2022.
 The transitional rules which cover this reduction in the Annual Investment Allowance mean that the timing of capital expenditure is crucial in order to maximise the immediate tax relief.

 This gives a total Annual Investment Allowance of £800,000.

 Unfortunately, it is not simply a case of £800,000 being available for the whole period, instead the Annual Investment Allowance for the pre and post 1 January 2022 periods are capped at their own pro-rated value.

 For example, if the company spent £750,000 on a production line machine in December 2021, the entire cost would be covered by the Annual Investment Allowance.
 The £750,000 would achieve an immediate tax saving at 19% of £142,500 in the year of acquisition.